nyxonman/charting/README.md

 ### v_2.8.1

    (2018-07-29 18:42:43 +0200) <nyxonman> removed extra logs
    (2018-07-29 18:42:09 +0200) <nyxonman> Throughput Feature added, DATA SIZE constant changed to 138, Timestamp final changed the way it is calculated. it is now calculated before hand
+   *Note:* This version has some problem with the calculation of the node lifetime and the throughput.
+It will be solved in future release

 ### v_2.8.0